 It’s a credit to Kandol and his brother, Nammath (older by four years), that they entered the gods’ service willingly.
 For Kandol, a channeler and Earthmage, service to the Earth Mother came easily.
 You could hardly turn around in those days without tripping over an opportunity to sing Her praises and like a belter in a Baptist choir, Kandol sang his Elven heart out for Her.
 He didn’t learn the extent of his parent’s vow, and the price he’d bear, until much later.

 Nammath was an entirely different animal.
 He wasn’t much of a spell caster – his aura couldn’t light a broom closet – and he couldn’t channel.
-He was an Earthmage, but his gifts weren’t flashy like Kandol’s.
-He had a knack for not being noticed and in his hands even a tree branch became a lethal weapon.
-Cool as these gifts were, they didn’t have nearly the sizzle of Kandol’s, which suited Nammath just fine.
+He was an Earthmage, but his gift wasn’t flashy like Kandol’s.
+He had a knack for not being noticed.
+Cool as this gift was, it didn’t have nearly the sizzle of Kandol’s, which suited Nammath just fine.
 As far as he was concerned, Kandol could hog all the limelight.